 -

-Toss the pasta with the vinaigrette.
+Toss the pasta with the vinaigrette and pepperoncini or banana pepper brine.
 Stir gently to combine.
 Add remaining ingredients.
 Stir to combine.
 Taste.
 Add basil and black pepper to taste.

 -